jameskimmel/opinions_about_tech_stuff/network stuff/Wi-Fi.md

 What we see is the router on the left and how good the signal quality is in other rooms.
 Now if we install a repeater in room 3, the signal the repeater gets would be poor.
 But since the iPhone in the garden is one wall away from that repeater, it would show a good signal.
-Which is true, it has good signal, but to a repeater that receives poor signal.
-So in the end how have a poor experience but your iPhone will show everything is great.
+Which is true, it has good signal, but only to a repeater that itself receives a poor signal.
+So in the end you have a poor experience but your iPhone will show everything is great.
 So if we really can't use a cable connection for the repeater we should place it in room 2 or even better in room 1 and another one in room 2 and 3.
 That way you get good signal everywhere and ok signal in the garden.
 Or you could save a lot of money and energy by just installing a wired repeater in room 3 and get good signal everywhere including the garden.